btcpayserver/btcpayserver-doc/docs/LocalDevelopment.md

 When you start BTCPay Server locally for local development, it needs the right parameter so it can connect to the development time dependencies in the docker-compose file.

-Those parameters are wrapped into what the dotnet concept of `launch profile`.
+Those parameters are wrapped into the dotnet concept of `launch profile`.

 The launch profiles are specified in the [launchSettings.json](https://github.com/btcpayserver/btcpayserver/blob/master/BTCPayServer/Properties/launchSettings.json).